lucas-sudol/ThreadBasedScheduler/README.md

 # Project Title

-A1 - Operating Systems Spellchecker
+A1 - Pthreads Based Scehduler

 ## Description
-Uses threads to perform file spellchecking using a user defined dictionary
+Uses linux Pthreads to to perform thread based scheudling of computing Pi.

 ## Getting Started

 ### Dependencies

-OS Docker Containter
+Linux Docker Containter

 ### Executing program

 * How to build and run the program make

-./A1 <-l> to print summary on output file
+./A1 fileName flag

 * include the expected output